Askaniy/TrueColorTools/README.md

 - [`true-color-table.py`](Scripts/true-color-table.py) generates a customizable table of the celestial bodies' colors.

 ### Auxiliary:
+- [`user.py`](Scripts/user.py) returns the specified language and path to the tools, or determines them automatically;
-- [`config.py`](Scripts/config.py) automatically detects the system language and the main folder for other scripts;
+- [`config.py`](Scripts/config.py) allows you to specify in it the language and path applicable to all tools;
 - [`convert.py`](Scripts/convert.py) contains everything that is directly related to calculations (functions, zero points of photometric systems, used curves of color space and sensitivity of human perception);
 - [`spectra.py`](Scripts/spectra.py) is a database of spectra, color indices and their sources;
 - [`translator.py`](Scripts/translator.py) contains almost all used inscriptions of other scripts in supported languages.

 ## Requirements
-You need Python 3.6 or higher (due to f-strings) and probably Windows (due to system calls in [`config.py`](Scripts/config.py)).
+You need Python 3.6 or higher (due to f-strings) and probably Windows (due to system calls in [`user.py`](Scripts/user.py)).
 No internet connection is required for all scripts to work.

 Also, you need [NumPy](https://numpy.org/), [SciPy](https://www.scipy.org/), [Pillow](https://pillow.readthedocs.io/), [Plotly](https://plotly.com/python/) and [PySimpleGUI](https://pysimplegui.readthedocs.io/).
 If you use Anaconda, the first 4 libraries are already preinstalled.
 You can (wasn't checked) install the libraries all at once using [`requirements.txt`](requirements.txt):
 ```py